Join Us & Get Wine 101 Course 75% Off

 Fruit

-Cabernet Sauvignon has primarily dark fruit flavors including:
+Cabernet Sauvignon has primarily dark fruit flavors, including:

 black-pepper-by-wine-folly